Cubans take the US announcement with optimism but caution

 “We have been waiting for these measures and that help for a long time,” 66-year-old housewife Mercedes Zayas told the AP.
 “Welcome,” she added in an optimistic tone.

+Trump imposed radically harsh sanctions to pressure a change in the political model on the island through economic suffocation, ranging from cutting travel, banning cruise ships, persecuting companies from third countries that operate with Cuba, to canceling permits. for remittances and even the removal of diplomatic personnel from the embassy here.

-One of the sectors that the Biden administration hopes to strengthen are the small private entrepreneurs that began to emerge as of 2010 in a gradual process that took them from first being independent workers and from new laws approved in 2021 to becoming small and medium businessmen.
+One of the sectors that the Biden administration hopes to strengthen with this flexibility, according to its officials, is that of the private entrepreneurs that began to emerge as of 2010 in a gradual process that took them from first being independent workers and from new laws approved in 2021 to become small and medium-sized entrepreneurs.

 But even the leaders of this sector prefer to wait for the development of events before celebrating.